In this section

 Commentary:

-The plant remains non-compliant for faecal coliforms (90-day geomean, 80th percentile limit).
+The plant remains non-compliant for faecal coliforms (90-day geomean, 80th percentile limit) however the recent process improvements have significantly improved the daily effluent results helping the plant trend towards compliance.

 Discharges: